gazebosim/docs/releasing/rotary.md

 brew install gz-rotary-math gz-rotary-sim
 ```

-The initial rollout of rotary brew formulae is tracked in
+The initial rollout of Rotary brew formulae is tracked in
 [osrf/homebrew-simulation#3287](https://github.com/osrf/homebrew-simulation/pull/3287).

 ## Windows

-There is currently no binary distribution of rotary on Windows.
+There is currently no binary distribution of Rotary on Windows.
 Windows
-users who want to run rotary need to build it from source.
+users who want to run Rotary need to build it from source.

 The existing [Source Installation on Windows 10 or 11](../install_windows_src.md)
 guide for Jetty describes the full toolchain (Visual Studio, Pixi,